The Collaboration Spiral for Soulpreneurs

 Advancement Gates

-Move to a higher level of collaboration only when most of these are true:
+Move to a higher level of collaboration only when at least half of these are true:

 The Pulse Check